 What about exterior siding?

-Installation of vinyl, aluminum or other modern composition sidings can substantially alter the appearance of wood clapboards and shingles and can obliterate details such as window and door surrounds, brackets, moldings, and other elements.
-Artificial sidings are not appropriate on historic buildings.
+Installation of vinyl or aluminum siding can substantially alter the appearance of wood clapboards and shingles and can obliterate details such as window and door surrounds, brackets, moldings, and other elements.
+Such sidings are not appropriate on historic buildings.
 In addition, sandblasting is extremely damaging to wood and brick surfaces and will not be approved.

 I have a “plaque” on my house.
 Does that make it historic?